 The Sony MDR7506 are as good as the Senal SMH-1000.
 Very comfortable.
 Durable, but they cord is not detachable!
 I fear this is the Achilles Heel of this pair of headphones.
 I foresee the cord breaking in the future, when I stand up too quickly, and I won’t be able to replace it.
 Which is sad, because these are a really good pair of headphones.
 Compared to the Senals, I’d say they are better for listening to music.
 But the Senals have a higher dialogue intelligibility – the audio sounds cleaner, I prefer the Senals for transcription.

+That’s it for this post on headphones for transcription.
+Hope you like my recommendations.
+Keep an eye out for new posts on mac transcription software and foot pedals.
+I’d love to hear from you – any feedback/comments are appreciated.
 What transcription headphones do you use?
 What are the main factors that influenced your buying decision?
 Let me know in the comments below.